Homeostatic plasticity: Hebbian plasticity

-Functional
+Functional plasticity

 Functional plasticity is a type of plasticity that allows the brain the ability to adapt to changes in its functions with changes in their environment.
 At every point in the child's life, their brain is able to balance malleable processes that represent neural plasticity and promote the change with homeostatic process in order to promote stability.
 This means that regardless of a child's brain development as a fetus, typical brain development or atypical brain development, can depend on their environment.

 The functions and abilities of a certain part of the brain can be moved to another part of the brain when damaged.
 When a fetus is developing, this type of plasticity occurs rapidly establishing the brain systems.

-Structural
+Structural plasticity

 Structural plasticity refers to morphological changes in the structure of the brain through the growth of new synaptic connections.
 This process is done through synaptogenesis, neuronal migration, and neurogenesis.
-These processes are a foundational part of fetal neuron development, but has recently also been found in adult brains.
+These processes are a foundational part of fetal neuron development, but have also been found in adult brains.
 Neurogenesis occurs in the ventricular or subventricular zone of the brain.
 Neural migration is the process of neurons traveling from these zones towards their final destination in development.
 Synaptic remodeling in response to learning and memory lead to function consequences in the brain throughout life.